Compliance

-Navigating UK payroll legislation can be complex, with strict rules around PAYE, pensions, statutory entitlements, and data protection.
-We take the stress out of compliance by ensuring your payroll runs smoothly, accurately, and in line with HMRC regulations — giving you peace of mind and your employees the confidence of being paid correctly every time.
+UK payroll legislation is detailed — with strict rules around PAYE, pensions, statutory entitlements, and data protection.
+We remove the stress by running your payroll accurately and in line with HMRC requirements — giving you peace of mind and your employees the confidence of being paid correctly every time.

-- Employers must run PAYE as part of payroll to collect Income Tax and National Insurance Contributions (NICs).
+- Run PAYE to collect Income Tax and National Insurance Contributions (NICs).

-- Payroll data must be reported to HMRC in Real Time (RTI) every payday.
+- Report payroll data to HMRC in Real Time (RTI) every payday.

 - Late or inaccurate submissions can result in HMRC penalties.

-- Employers must pay at least the National Minimum Wage (NMW) or National Living Wage (NLW) depending on age and status.
+- Pay at least NMW/NLW depending on age and status.

 - Rates are updated every April.

-- Employees must receive a written payslip every pay period.
+- Employees must receive an itemised payslip each pay period.

 - Protects rights around pay, deductions, and notice periods.